AudrinaC/Pandas-Challenge/README.md

 # Pandas-Challenge
 Week 4 Assignment

-GitHub "Display the Rendered Blob" is having issues converting Jupyter Notebook's ipynb when there is a .map("${:,.2f}".format used within the data table.
+GitHub is having issues converting Jupyter Notebook's ipynb when there is a .map("${:,.2f}".format used within the data table.
 However, the data is listed below:

 # Pandas Homework - Pandas, Pandas, Pandas